lablabs/terraform-aws-eks-tempo/examples/basic/README.md

 # Basic example

-The code in this easfasfasfsasafxample shows how to use the module with basic configuration and minimal set of other resources.
+The code in this example shows how to use the module with basic configuration and minimal set of other resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements